 We are committed to providing our staff members with good working conditions, a safe and healthy work environment, and flexible employment possibilities that support a better balance of private and professional life consistent with our ambition as the employer of choice.
 As such, we provide flexible working conditions whenever possible and encourage our staff members to have outside interests especially community involvement.
 Those with line management responsibilities are required to take personal ownership of safety and health within their area of responsibility and are encouraged to develop their capability in this area.
 Our commitment due to the nature of our work goes beyond our own staff members.
 We care and value all the people working inside or outside our premises under contractual obligations with service providers and we insist that they also take steps so that adequate working conditions are made available to them.
 We believe that it is essential to build a relationship based on trust and respect of staff members at all levels.
 We do not tolerate any form of harassment or discrimination.
 Therefore, managers are committed to build and sustain, with their teams, an environment of mutual trust, inclusion and equity.
 Human Resources ensures that a respectful dialogue is present, and the voice of the staff members is heard to improve the Bank’s functions.
 In line with the Bank’s mandate, we encourage all staff members to embrace the Bank’s vision and be part of the greater picture in promoting economic development and growth, as well as improving the living standards of all Zimbabweans.

+The Bank does not accept discrimination based on race, nationality, gender, sexual orientation, gender identity, religion, age, marriage or family status, pregnancy, handicap, or any other legally protected status.
+This policy is gender-neutral, meaning it compensates men and women equally for equal work.

 CHAPTER 1: EMPLOYMENT